mrezabayat/iamsorush/content/posts/gcp-azure-budget-vm.md

 It is suitable for a website with a light application and low traffic.
 I deployed a template of Blazor server app and it ran smoothly with memory being ~ 260MB.
 This instance is introduced as a free machine but not completely.
-You will be charged if there is CPU burst (hitting 100%) or the egress (download or outbound) traffic from the website is more than
+You will be charged if there is a CPU burst (hitting 100%) or the egress (download or outbound) traffic from the website is more than
 1 GB per month, [see GCP website for more details](https://cloud.google.com/compute/docs/machine-types).
 Google estimates $4.28/month for this instance, [see GCP options here](https://cloud.google.com/compute/vm-instance-pricing).